 Long Term Side Effects of Birth Control Pills

 There is increasing evidence that using oral contraceptives for PCOS might not be a good idea.
-While they do help reduce excess male hormones fast, the big positive effects being to wear out in six months or so of starting.
-What’s more, some studies have found that using oral contraceptives long term for PCOS can actually make the PCOS worse.
-Here are the long term side effects of birth control pills in women with PCOS.
+While they do help reduce excess male hormones fast, the positive effects being to wear out in six months or so of starting.
+What’s more, some studies have found that long term use of oral contraceptives can actually worsen the PCOS.
+Here are the long term side effects of birth control pills.

 1. Diabetes :